kaknazaveshtakipishi/PermissionEverywhere/README.md

 <br>
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-PermissionEverywhere-green.svg?style=true)](https://android-arsenal.com/details/1/3528)
 <br>
-Library enables to request a permission from any Context(Service, IntentService, etc).
-It creates a Notification with prompt, when user click notification, opens a Activity with our request to permission.
+Library allows to request a permission from any Context(Service, IntentService, etc).
+It creates a Notification with prompt (Allow/Deny).
+When user clicks on notification, a Activity opens up with our request to permission.
 When user accepts, it sends back as Callback or as boolean synchonised value.